We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 The psychoeducational assessment process begins with identifying the reason you’re seeking clarity.

 For school-aged individuals, concerns typically come from the child’s teacher, family doctor, or other health care providers.
-This is often due to reading comprehension, behavioural issues, inability to stay focused, poor report cards, or low academic achievement.
-Parents may also notice difficulties at home – such as challenges with homework, organization, focus, or emotional and behavioural regulation – that further signal the need for an assessment.
-Parents may also seek assessments for their child for validation purposes as well.
+This is often due to reading comprehension, behavioural concerns, inability to stay focused, poor report cards, or low academic achievement.
+Parents may also notice difficulties at home, such as challenges with homework, organization, executive functioning, or emotional regulation, that further signal the need for an assessment.
+A psychoeducational assessment with a gifted assessment component may also be sought out if parents or teachers notice the signs of exceptionality at home or at school.

-For adult psychoeducational assessments, the motivation to seek an assessment often comes from challenges like lower-than-expected academic performance in post-secondary studies, difficulty keeping up with workplace demands, ongoing disorganization, validation purposes, or struggles with managing deadlines and responsibilities.
-In many cases, adults seek a psychoeducational assessment to better understand whether underlying learning differences, Attention Deficit Hyperactivity Disorder (ADHD), or other factors may be contributing to ongoing difficulties.
+For adults, the motivation to seek an assessment often comes from challenges like lower-than-expected academic performance in post-secondary studies, difficulty keeping up with workplace demands, ongoing disorganization, or struggles with managing deadlines and responsibilities.
+In many cases, adults seek psychoeducational assessments or employment assessments through work to better understand whether underlying learning disabilities, Attention-Deficit/Hyperactivity Disorder (ADHD), or other factors may be contributing to ongoing difficulties.
+Adults may also seek assessments to support accommodations for standardized tests, such as the GRE or LSAT.

 Step 2: Explore School or Workplace Supports

-For children in Ontario, school boards sometimes provide assessments through a school psychologist or school psychology team.
+For children in Ontario, school boards sometimes provide assessments through a school psychologist.
 Families can request support through their child’s school or the school board’s office.
 However, waitlists can be long, and resources are limited, meaning it can take several months to years to access testing and support.

 Adults may have access to supports through their workplace, university, or college.
-Individuals can contact disability services, human resources departments, or student support services to explore available accommodations.
-Some or most post-secondary institutions require psychoeducational testing to approve school accommodations or exam supports, such as extra time.
+Individuals can contact disability services, human resources departments, or student support services to explore available work or school accommodations.
+Some post-secondary institutions require a psychological assessment to approve accommodations or exam supports, such as extra time.

 Step 3: Consider a Private Assessment

-If you can’t wait for a school board or workplace referral, you may opt for a private assessment conducted by a registered psychologist or psychological associate with specialized training in psychoeducational testing.
+If you can’t wait for a school board or workplace referral, you may opt for a private assessment conducted by a licensed psychologist or psychological associate with specialized training in psychoeducational testing.

-Private assessments are generally faster and provide a more detailed and holistic understanding of learning difficulties and other challenges.
+Private assessments are generally faster and provide a more detailed and holistic understanding of learning disabilities and other challenges.
+In many cases, telehealth options are also available for greater flexibility.
 Assessment costs can vary widely depending on the provider and type of assessment.
-However, some insurance plans cover psychological services, and families or individuals may be able to claim the cost of the assessment on their income tax return.
+However, some insurance plans cover psychological services, and families or individuals may be able to claim the cost on their income tax return.

 Step 4: Intake and Background Information

-The assessment usually begins with an intake form and initial interview (or clinical interview) to gather background information.
+The assessment process usually begins with an intake form and clinical interview to gather background information.
 This includes:

 • Medical history and developmental history